awsdocs/amazon-chime-user-guide/doc_source/chime-create-account.md

 ## Add Contacts<a name="contacts"></a>

-Use the following steps to add a contact in Windows or OSX\.
+Use the following steps to add a contact in Windows or macOS\.

 **To add contacts**